yandex-cloud/docs/en/tracker/user/notification-digest.md

 1. Click **Save**.

-The repot contains a list of issues that were changed during the selected period.
+The report contains a list of issues that were changed during the selected period.
 You can also [specify what changes](notification-settings.md) to include in the report.